- Email: email@example.com

 Member of the Bombay Natural History Society and the Asiatic Society.
 My interests include cinema, music, reading, photography, travel and trekking.

 In September, 2001, I was part of a five-member team from Southern countries to analyse sustainable development in Germany, in view of the Rio plus ten meeting in Johannesburg in 2002.
 The programme, sponsored by the Heinrich Boell Foundation, and the German government, continued in April 2002, as well.
 The Foundation published a report titled “Sustainable Germany-A View from the South, Ten years after Rio” which was released in June 2002 in Berlin, Johannesburg and other cities.
 I took part in a two-week training programme in development communication in October 2003 in Washington D C and New York by Vital Voices, a global communication network, in collaboration with Georgetown University.
-From February 2007- December 2007, an independent fellowship to study communal polarisation in Mumbai after the communal riots of 1992-93 from SARAI-Centre for the Study of Developing Societies (CSDS) allowd me to explore Mumbai to study the aftermath of the comunal riots of 1992-93.
-This resulted in the book Riots and after in Mumbai published by Sage in 2012.
+From February 2007- December 2007, I received an independent fellowship to study communal polarisation in Mumbai after the communal riots of 1992-93 from SARAI-Centre for the Study of Developing Societies (CSDS), and study the aftermath of the communal riots of 1992-93 in Mumbai city.
+This provided the material for the book Riots and after in Mumbai.

 - MA English and French, University of Bombay